KDE/digikam-doc/asset_management/data_protection.rst

 .. figure:: images/dam_errors.webp
     :alt:
     :align: center

+    The Storage Media Number of Failure Per Year

 Even if you are not overly concerned today with transmission problems, have a look into the future at illustration.
 Already in 2010 we'll see thousands of errors per year!